aaronbloomfield/pdr/labs/lab04/index.md

 Your conversion should be in a PDF file called floatingpoint.pdf.
 The idea is to show the math behind the conversion (similar to how was done in class), not to write a program to do it.

-You must actually type up your work in a word editor (Word is fine, as is Mac Pages; [LibreOffice](http://www.libreoffice.org/) is a free alternative).
+You must actually type up your work in a word editor (Word is fine, as is Mac Pages; [LibreOffice](https://www.libreoffice.org/) is a free alternative).
 You can ***NOT*** do the assignment by hand, then scan it in (or take a photo of it).
-It must actually be typeset in your favorite editor of choice.
 Note that the Unix honor pledge only applies to development, so you are free to use anything to type up the file.

 ### sizeOfTest() ###